pavelm14/Eudaminae_phylogeny/bioinformatics/README.md

 dos2unix file_rename.sh
 ```

-## 3. Software installation in MetaCentrum
+## 2. Software installation in MetaCentrum, from raw reads to alignments
 MetaCentrum has a [page](https://wiki.metacentrum.cz/wiki/How_to_install_an_application) detailing how to install software, packages written in several programming languages, or using GUI to install some applications.

 I also describe in separate entries how to install the following relevant software in MetaCentrum: